 If you go from pinning 3 times a day to instantly scheduling 50+ pins per day…or you test a pin, don’t see overnight results and then immediately give up on the content, there’s a good chance you could be shooting yourself in the foot.

-As such I’ve put together together a 50 minute video below discussing how I analyze the data I’m given by Tailwind and how it shapes my overall pinning strategy.
+As such I’ve put together together a 50 minute video below discussing how I analyze the data I’m given by the Tailwind Pinterest scheduler and how it shapes my overall pinning strategy.
 Check it out and good luck guys!

 Like the video?
 Subscribe to our YouTube channel for more awesome content!